va4ok/jira2git-tools/README.md

 Click on Copy Commit Message button to copy commit message template and paste one into description field on commit.

-Info drop down contains additional useful info (fix version description) *new v.4.0.0*
+Info dropdown contains additional useful info (fix version description, priority).

 ### Prerequisites